tokahuke/samizdat-blog/content/donate.md

     If you appreciate SAMIZDAT, would like to empower a freer Web and have some cash to spare...
   </p>
   <div class="alert alert-info mt-4">
     No, no PayPal, no Patreon, no VISA!
 These people are a pain.
 What?
-You thought I would create a tool for decentralized blogging and stuff and a the same time not want to have anything to do with crptocurrencies?
+You thought I would create a tool for decentralized blogging and stuff and at the same time not want to have anything to do with cryptocurrencies?
 Think again!
   </div>
 </section>

 <main id="content" class="w-50">

 <p>If you support this work, consider donating using crypto, only crypto.
 If you would like to use other currencies, you are welcome to open an issue in <a href="https://github.com/tokahuke/samizdat">GitHub</a>.
-By now, the following addresses are suported:</p>
+By now, the following addresses are supported:</p>

 <div class="d-flex mb-2">